typegoose/typegoose/github-page/_guides/advanced/models-with-same-name.md

 This Guide shows all the possibilitys for a model to use different names

+Note: if you want classes with the same name, you need to do one of these, so that typegoose can differentiate them

 ## SchemaOptions collection

 For this to work, `{ options: { automaticName } }` must be true